 All participants, camper and staff, should stay home at any sign of illness.
 If someone tests positive for the virus while attending camp TNC will follow CDC protocols.
 All campers will be notified via email that camp is shut down for the remaining session.
 Any camper participating in camp from the last 14 days will be notified of a positive case.
 The family tested positive will remain anonymous.
 TNC will contact the Local Health Department, State Health Department, and Youth Camp Project and follow their guidance on re-opening.
 Camp refunds will be determined on a case-by-case basis.

 Before and after each meal (morning snack, lunch, afternoon snack) campers will be brought to the restrooms to wash their hands with soap and water.
 TNC staff will carry hand sanitizer in their first aid bag at all times to be used as needed throughout the day.
 If any camper wishes to clean their hands more, we are happy to take them to the restrooms as often as they wish.

 TNC has two outdoor restrooms normally used for the public.
 These restrooms have been locked and closed off to the public since March 2020.
 During camp hours, campers will be the ONLY ones permitted to use these restrooms.
 They will be sanitized and cleaned throughout the day.

 They won't!
 Our 2022 camp season will be 100% outside.
 We are a nature camp so this is not a big change!
 We will spend our days enjoying the fresh air and using the nature preserve as our classroom.
-Our only exception is if there is extreme inclement weather we may bring the campers indoors and open the windows till the danger has passed.
+Our only exception is if their is extreme inclement weather (ex. lightening) we may bring the campers indoors and open the windows till the danger has passed.